What are planned unit developments?

 Before companies can develop a property, the land on a site must be properly zoned.
 Zoning is a method of planning where land is divided into zones for various land uses, like residential, industrial and commercial use.
 Planned unit developments are a type of zoning district intended to innovate land planning and make it easier to approve certain types of developments.

 A planned unit development allows for varied land uses within one property.
-For example, one development could include residential, commercial and recreational areas all under one zoning district.
+For example, one development could include residential, commercial and recreational areas all under one development.

 Along with civil engineering, surveying and testing, our employees are also experts in land planning services.
 Our Wichita office recently completed a planned unit development application to rezone the Sutherland’s property in southeast Wichita.